hashicorp/terraform-provider-aws/website/docs/r/glue_job.html.markdown

 * `name` - (Optional) The name of the job command.
 Defaults to `glueetl`.
 Use `pythonshell` for Python Shell Job Type, or `gluestreaming` for Streaming Job Type. `max_capacity` needs to be set if `pythonshell` is chosen.
 * `script_location` - (Required) Specifies the S3 path to a script that executes a job.
 * `python_version` - (Optional) The Python version being used to execute a Python shell job.
-Allowed values are 2 or 3.
+Allowed values are 2, 3 or 3.9.
+Version 3 refers to Python 3.6.

 ### execution_property Argument Reference